 The undercloud virtual machine (VM) requires access to the overcloud nodes' power management devices.
 This is the IP address set for the

 ctlplane, requires the ability to broadcast and serve DHCP requests to the NICs of the overcloud’s bare-metal nodes.
 Create a bridge that connects the VM’s NIC to the same network as the bare metal NICs.

 - Allow traffic from an unknown address

-You must configure your virtual undercloud hypervisor, VMware ESX or ESXi, to prevent the hypervisor blocking the undercloud from transmitting traffic from an unknown address.
+You must configure your virtual undercloud hypervisor to prevent the hypervisor blocking the undercloud from transmitting traffic from an unknown address.
 The configuration depends on the platform you are using for your virtual undercloud:

 ctlplanenetwork: Allow forged transmits.